lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 The clerk reviews the report with the bishop and submits it before the 15th of the month following the end of each quarter.

-The stake presidency may review the Quarterly Report submitted by each ward.
-This will help them monitor progress and know where support and instruction are needed.
+The stake presidency may review each ward’s Quarterly Report.
+This helps them monitor progress and know where to provide support and instruction.
 Stake council members may also view each Quarterly Report.

 33.5.2